saumatya/road_to_summer_job/README.md

 ## Passion

-**Coding Odyssey:** My journey began with exploring various programming languages like C#, Java, Python, and more.
+**Coding Odyssey:** My journey began with C and C++ although until i started learning Java i had not stepped into development and understanding the software design.
 The intricacies of code and the art of crafting elegant solutions have always fascinated me.
 There's an indescribable thrill in transforming a blank canvas into a functional masterpiece.

 ## Interests

-**Tech Universe:** My interests span a wide range of technologies and tools, from web development with HTML/CSS and JavaScript to mobile app development for Android.
-I've ventured into cloud computing, embracing Microsoft Azure and Azure DevOps to enhance my projects.
-The dynamic world of FinTech and the intricacies of APIs like REST and SOAP fuel my curiosity.
+**Tech Universe:** My interests span a wide range of technologies and tools, from web development with HTML/CSS and JavaScript, C# .Net to mobile app development for Android.
+I've interested to learn more about front end development, which is a mixture of creative art and programming.
+The dynamic world of programming and the ever growing new technologies really fascinates me.

-## Experience

 **Beyond Coding:** My exploration extends beyond coding.
-I've dived into the world of database design and management and have mastered software testing using tools like Postman and Swagger API.
-Crafting seamless user experiences and efficient systems is a challenge I eagerly accept.
+I've dived into the world of database design and management and have practiced software testing using tools like Postman and Swagger.

 ## Aspirations